See you April 9-11, 2027 at Seattle Center

 Seattle-Kobe Sister City Association (SKSCA)

 The SKSCA is a volunteer-based 501(c)3 nonprofit association that helps promote and facilitate friendly relations between Seattle and our sister city of Kobe, Japan.
 We welcome anyone with an interest in Japan to check out our activities, and you’ll find our members have many ties in Kobe and the surrounding Kansai region.
-This year, we will once again offer guests the chance to dress up in a selection of kimono and yukata and take photographs.

 Seattle-Tacoma Fukuoka Kenjinkai